This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 - Butternut squash: Peeled and cubed.

 - Butter: I use unsalted butter, but salted butter would work too.
-I especially like creamy European butter, but any butter would be great.

-- Grated Parmesan cheese: Make sure you use finely grated cheese and not coarsely shredded.
+- Grated parmesan cheese: Make sure you use finely grated cheese and not coarsely shredded.

 Variation

 I usually prefer my side dishes savory.
 But on occasion, I make a sweet version of this recipe.
-To try it, omit the salt, garlic, and Parmesan.
-Then add a tablespoon of maple syrup to the mash and process as usual.
+To try it, omit the salt, garlic, and parmesan.
+Then, add a tablespoon of maple syrup to the mash and process as usual.
 You can also add a pinch of cinnamon.

 Instructions